rpavlick/rpavlick.github.io/_posts/2013-06-12-consider-again-that-dot.md

 I owe a lot to Carl Sagan; his books and particularly his television series, Cosmos, were inspirations along the path that has led me to a career in science.

-That path has most recently led me to a postdoc position at the NASA Jet Propulsion Laboratory, the birthplace of Voyager.
+Most recently, that path has led me to a postdoc position at the NASA Jet Propulsion Laboratory, the birthplace of Voyager.
 Among other things, I'm researching the interactions between biodiversity and climate change.

 My work is a small piece of an immense, but in my opinion, solvable puzzle of how we will continue to survive and coexist on the pale blue dot.